dnived/learning-github/README.md

 - Create a repo on github
 - run following commands in the terminal in you local
   - git init
-  - git remote add origin <link of github repo>
+  - git remote add origin 'link of github repo'
   - change the name of branch
     - git branch -M main
   - git push -u origin main